JUMP TO SECTION

 For a catering business, you would require an LLC license, health and safety permits depending on your location of operation, food, beverages, and liquor license, etc. A specific catering license is also required in certain states as a food establishment license.

-To complete your catering production line, you need to find safe and reliable suppliers and vendors for meat, fruits, and other resources required.
+To complete your catering production line, you need to find safe and reliable suppliers and vendors for food products.
 You can work on a contract or regular basis with the supplier of your choice.

-An extended staff with multiple chefs, servers, and a manager will be required before you can start delivering food or catering for events.
+An extended staff with multiple chefs, servers, and a manager will be required before you can start catering events.
 Staff for transportation of food and other basic requirements should also be on the list.

 You can start reaching out to events in specific niches to popularize your catering business there.
-A wedding, lunch party, corporate events, and birthdays are some events that always have a high demand for caterers.
+A wedding, lunch party, corporate events are some that always have a high demand for caterers.

 Build a dedicated app for your business where bookings and customer interactions can take place easily.
 This is, of course, optional and depends on your initial scale.
 Market your catering company on both traditional and online platforms to draw in customers when you officially start catering.